A Basic Compositional Model for Spiking Neural Networks: Composition of Spiking Neural Networks

-Figure \ref{fig:attention} depicts the composition of our WTA network from Section~\ref{example: WTA-1} with a $2n$-input $n$ output Filter network.
-The Filter network is, in turn, a composition of $n$ disjoint And gates.
-The composition is acyclic since information can flow from WTA to Filter but not vice versa.
+Figure \ref{fig:attention} depicts the composition of our $WTA$ network from Section~\ref{example: WTA-1} with a $2n$-input $n$ output $Filter$ network.
+The $Filter$ network is, in turn, a composition of $n$ disjoint And gates.
+The composition is acyclic since information can flow from $WTA$ to $Filter$ but not vice versa.

-The Filter network is designed to fire any of its outputs $z_i$ right after the corresponding $w_i$ input fires, provided that its $y_i$ input (which is an output of the WTA) also fires.
-In this way, the WTA network is used to select particular outputs for the Filter network to fire---those that are ``reinforced'' by the inputs from the WTA.
+The $Filter$ network is designed to fire any of its outputs, $z_i$, right after the corresponding $w_i$ input fires, provided that its $y_i$ input (which is an output of the $WTA$ network) also fires.
+In this way, the $WTA$ network is used to select particular outputs of the $Filter$ network to fire---those that are ``reinforced'' by the inputs from the $WTA$.

-When the WTA and Filter networks are composed, and the WTA inputs fire stably, with at least one input firing, the WTA network should soon stabilize as we described in Section~\ref{example: WTA-1}, to a configuration with a single firing output $y_i$, which is equally likely to be any of the $n$ outputs.
-That configuration should persist for a fairly long time.
-The detailed bounds are given in Theorem~\ref{th: WTA}.
-After the WTA stabilizes, it reinforces only a particular input $w_i$ for the Filter.
-From that point on, the Filter's $z_i$ outputs should mirror its $w_i$ inputs, and no other $z$ outputs should fire.
+Assume that the $WTA$ and $Filter$ networks are composed, and the $WTA$ inputs fire stably, with at least one input firing.
+Then, as we described in Section~\ref{example: WTA-1}, with probability at least $1 - \delta$, the $WTA$ network soon stabilizes to an output configuration with a single firing output $y_i$, which is equally likely to be any of the $n$ outputs whose corresponding input is firing.
+That output configuration should persist for a long time.
+(Specific bounds are given in Theorem~\ref{th: WTA}.)

+After the WTA stabilizes, it reinforces only a particular input $w_i$ for the $Filter$.
+From that point on, the $Filter$'s $z_i$ outputs should mirror its $w_i$ inputs, and no other $z$ outputs should fire.
 The probability of such mirroring should be at least $(1 - \delta')^{n t_s}$, if $\delta'$ denotes the failure probability for an And gate.
-(Recall the definition of $t_s$ from Example~\ref{example: WTA-1}.)
-In this way, the composition can be viewed as an ``Attention'' circuit, which pays attention to just a single input stream.
+(Recall from Example~\ref{example: WTA-1} that $t_s$ is the length of the stable period for the $WTA$'s outputs.)
+In this way, the composition can be viewed as an $Attention$ circuit, which pays attention to just a single input stream.

-Note that the composed network behaves on two different time scales: the WTA takes some time to converge, but after that, the responses to the selected intput stream will be essentially immediate.
+Note that the composed network behaves on two different time scales: the $WTA$ takes some time to converge, but after that, the responses to the selected intput stream will be essentially immediate.